 Learn how to build a Giant Jenga Game.
 This Giant Jenga game is the perfect yard game and we built this for my younger brother, Sam, and sister-in-law's, Lindsay, wedding.

 This Giant Jenga Game is an easy DIY project that you can accomplish in just a couple hours and can be built out of recycled 2″x4″ boards or a few new 2″x4″ boards.

-In this tutorial you will learn how to make a DIY Giant Jenga Game.
+In this tutorial you will learn how to make a DIY Giant Jenga Game that is surely fun to play.
 Be sure to watch the video (above), as it shows a lot more of the how-to steps and details of this project.

 Supply and Tool List for Giant Jenga Game